Fact and Myth

 The domed building was larger than most of the buildings around it and located at a nexus of several of the larger streets through the colony.
 It was clearly important, and in a colony such as this one had been, was likely devoted to science and research.
 Most of the seed colonies extended by the Coalition of Uplift began as research stations and grew into full colonies if their worlds continued to prove hospitable.

-“Anywhere with a computer sounds good to me,” Lieutenant LeGuin meowed.
+“Anywhere with a computer sounds good to me,” Lt.
+LeGuin meowed.
 “If we can find a physical hookup into a local computer system, I can try to access any networked databases that are still running and download whatever digital records the colonists kept.”

-Lieutenant Vonn led the way with her jauntily wagging tail.
+Lt.
+Vonn led the way with her jauntily wagging tail.
 She loved missions down to planetary surfaces.
 She loved the feel of fresh dirt roads under her paw pads and the wideness of the sky above her.
 She liked the way the air moved, rushing against her in sudden breezes that pressed the fabric of her uniform into her fur and then falling still.

-Lieutenant Vonn was also alert, ears perked and listening for any surprises, and paw ready to reach for her holstered blazor if she needed it to protect the scientists she was guiding.
+Lt.
+Vonn was also alert, ears perked and listening for any surprises, and paw ready to reach for her holstered blazor if she needed it to protect the scientists she was guiding.
 In her experience, science officers tended to be a little oblivious.
 They got caught up in the exploration and forgot about the potential dangers.
 For Vonn, the potential danger was part of the excitement.

 “So, we don’t know what happened to this colony at all?”
 Vonn asked.
 She shot glances down each street they passed.
 The buildings were in perfect condition.
 Hovercrafts were parked in charging stations.
 There was no sign of any panic or sudden evacuation.
 No sign of violence or catastrophic acts of nature.